 Shark Tooth Discovery at the Omni Amelia Island Resort: We did the Shark Tooth Discovery at the Omni Amelia Island Resort on Tommy’s birthday and it was amazing.
 All 5 kids had fun and it will definitely be a birthday to remember for Tommy.
 You do not have to be staying at the Omni to do the activities at their Omni Nature Center.

 The Omni Nature Center itself is a cool little spot to visit.
 There are lots of neat creatures to meet and learn about and a cute gift shop.
 The Shark Tooth Discovery started with a lesson on sharks which my kids were really into.
 Then they got to choose a shark tooth and make their own shark tooth necklace.
 After that, they learned about how to find shark’s teeth on the beach, which teeth they might find on Amelia Island beaches, and then our guide took us out to the beach to help hunt for teeth.
-All of the kids were able to find shark’s teeth.
-It was such a fun morning and cool experience.
+All of the kids were able to find the shark’s teeth.
+It is a memorable experience.

 Fort Clinch State Park: The Fort Clinch website says “History, nature and beauty meet in an experience like no other” and the description is spot on.We had planned for surf lessons yesterday but with the storm coming and the rough water, they were cancelled.
 The kids were really bummed and were a little skeptical about visiting an “old fort” instead but they loved it so much they have been begging to go back.They actually asked if we can come back to Amelia Island to go back to Fort Clinch!